Food Standards: The Right one for your business

 These standards are established by national and international regulatory bodies, such as the U.S. Food and Drug Administration (US FDA) and the World Health Organization (WHO), and are based on scientific evidence and risk assessment.

-International food standards help to prevent foodborne illnesses, which are caused by consuming contaminated food.
+International food standards help prevent foodborne illnesses caused by consuming contaminated food.
 They set guidelines for the handling, preparation, and storage of food to minimize the risk of contamination, and they also establish limits for the levels of harmful substances, such as pesticides and heavy metals, that may be present in food which boosts customer confidence.
 While establishing a food safety management system might incur additional costs in the initial stages it effectively reduces the overall cost by decreasing the chances of contamination and negative customer feedback.
 It also improves operational efficiency.

 Additionally, food safety standards are important for protecting the environment, as they set standards for the use of natural resources, such as water and land, in food production, for reducing waste and pollution, and overall emphases in sustainability.